samgusa/FetchRecipeApp/README.md

 * Model/layout (~20 minutes):

   I spent this time organizing the layout of the app.
-I decided to use a MVVM layout, since it is the architecture that I am most familiar with.
+I decided to use a MVVM layout architecture, since it is the architecture that I am most familiar with, and I feel it works for this type of app.

 * ViewModel (~45 minutes):